integer32llc/rust-in-motion-videos/README.md

 error message might be different in newer versions.
 In some cases, the code will compile with newer versions!

+The files are organized into directories by unit and module, and then named starting with the time in the video where we begin discussing that example.

 ## License

 The code examples are dual-licensed under Apache 2.0 or MIT; you may choose which license.
 The text